CS3398-Gorns-Transformers/CS3398-Gorns-F2019/README.md

 * ![status](https://img.shields.io/badge/Paxton's-Status-blue) : Working on wireframe for the Austin water level UI
 * ![nextsteps](https://img.shields.io/badge/Paxton's-Next%20Steps-brightgreen) : Create backend for water level UI

+Artifact:
+* Wireframe of Austin Water Levels (Mobile)
+ - Shows a sketch of how the UI will look as users interact with this portion of the app

 ## Inspiration
 Project inspired by Andrew Baker